-Table 6.
-Preprocessed data for RetinaNet deep learning neural network.
+Figure 5: Preprocessed data for RetinaNet deep learning neural network.

-Each of the data lines in Table 6 contains of path to image where it is located, x,y coordinates of upper left and lower right corners of the bounding boxes of the label data (cells 2 through 5), and their respective classes (cell 6).
+Each of the data lines in Figure 5 contains the x,y coordinates of upper left and lower right corners of the bounding boxes of the label data (colums 2 through 5), and their respective classes (column 6).
 The data was checked for avoiding possible mistakes and making it work for RetinaNet through keras-retinanet/keras_retinanet/bin/debug.py script designed for debugging images by RetinaNet model developers.
-To make text detectable by the neural network anchor parameters of anchor boxes were set to ratios = np.array([0.01,0.03,0.09,0.27, 1], keras.backend.floatx()), scales = np.array([20, 2(1.0 / 3.0), 2(2.0 / 3.0), 3.5] in keras-retinanet/keras_retinanet/utils/anchors.py python script.
+To make text detectable by the neural network, anchor parameters of anchor boxes were set to ratios = np.array([0.01,0.03,0.09,0.27, 1], keras.backend.floatx()), scales = np.array([20, 2(1.0 / 3.0), 2(2.0 / 3.0), 3.5] in keras-retinanet/keras_retinanet/utils/anchors.py python script.
 All the coordinates were verified through debug.py

 RetinaNet Training

 One of peculiarities of RetinaNet model is the usage of Focal Loss (FL(pt) = −(1 – pt) γ *log(pt)) function during the classification [15].
-This function increases the overall contribution of positive examples in the training process.
+This conceptual interpretation of this function is that it increases the overall contribution of positive examples in the training process.
+Data imbalances of having either too many positively tagged data or too many negatively tagged data can result in machine learning models trying to generalize too much, which is why they have to be ‘balanced’ first.
 The Focal Loss is designed to address the one-stage object detection scenario in which there is an extreme imbalance between foreground and background classes during training (e.g., 1:1000).

 Training data contained 1205 samples.
 The parameters of training are as follows: batch_size=1, steps=1249, epochs=50.
 We used pretrained COCO weights for RetinaNet.

 We used random-transform and no-resize parameters while training.
-Random transform usage allows not to use min_rotation, max_rotation, min_translation, max_translation, min_shear, max_shear, min_scaling, max_scaling, flip_x_chance, flip_y_chance transformation parameters on initial pictures.
-No-resize is designed to feed the network with pictures of original sizes, and not set one size for all of them
+Random transform usage avoids the need to specify the min_rotation, max_rotation, min_translation, max_translation, min_shear, max_shear, min_scaling, max_scaling, flip_x_chance, flip_y_chance transformation parameters on initial pictures.
+No-resize is designed to feed the network with pictures of original sizes, and not set one-size-for-all to them

 Evaluation metrics